nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 ### Recommendation
 * If writing a function/task is possible, avoid writing macro =D.
 * Write all the macros in one file, and inlude that file in your sv package.
-Since redefine macro is allowed, write macros everywhere in your codes make debugging these macros became painful.
+Since redefine macro is allowed, write macros everywhere in your codes make debugging these macros become painful.
-* Macro can call other macros or compiler directives, or even calls itself, but be careful.
+* Macro can call other macros or compiler directives, or even call itself, but be careful.

 ### Debugging
 Macro is anoying when it comes to debugging.
 When I need to write and debug a macro, I do this: